sttoracle/ORACASB/README.md

 #### **STEP 4**: Provide the name of the Salesforce instance.

 CASB cloud service allows you to add multiple accounts/tenants of any given cloud service as long as each instance has a unique name.
-Enter a unique name for the instance of the format: *YOURNAME_SFDC*.
-Leave all other values to their default as shown.
+Enter a unique name for the instance for example: *YOURNAME_SFDC*.
+Set all other values as shown in the following screen capture.
 Press the "*Next*" button to proceed to the next step of the "*Register an app instance*" wizard

 ![](images/CASB/01-add-salesforce-app.png)